alexandersen01/COWI-research/README.md

 ## How to use:

+This program uses the `pulp` package – which is open source😁

 The user can adjust the following params:
 - Room dimensions
 - Weight between circles and coverage (which is more important?)